BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 The line intercept at x = 0% shows the probability that the test group will underperform the control group, or ~ 6.5%.
 1 - .065 = 93.5%, or the probability that the test group will overperform the control group.

-A p-value can be derived from the line intercept at 0, or ~.065 above.
+The app also computes an upper-tail p-value based on a t-test.
 This is the probability of observing at least as extreme test statistic (i.e. difference from control given the null hypothesis distribution), given that the control CTR is true.

 Classically, a statistically significant result (typically, p < .05) tells us that 2 values are not likely the same (i.e. not from the same distribution).
 However, we may want to know how much better the test group will perform.
 The plotted distribution gives a probabilistic view of that lift.